GD399-OSD/GD399-Schedule/README.md

 **Wk05 Feb 16**

-- Discuss points from readings?
+- 10am Visit OpenWorks, talk with Will Holman. (leave 9:15 or so to walk over in time?)
-- Visit OpenWorks, talk with Will Holman.
+- After back: Discuss points from readings, and anything we learned from Will
 - Homework:

   1. Read _Vernacular: How Buildings Learn From Each Other_ excerpted from _How Buildings Learn_. (if you liked this chapter, the [BBC did a whole 6 part series of videos on How Buildings Learn](https://www.youtube.com/watch?v=AvEqfg2sIH0) (from Stewart Brand's youtube))